PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 12:37:57
+Last updated: 2024-04-08 12:38:29
-Random Quote: Get ready, Cleveland.
-The last man to screw you that hard and then disappear, was LeBron James! - Barney Stinson
+Random Quote: Demons made of snow and ice and cold.
+The ancient enemy.
+The only enemy that matters.  -  Stannis Baratheon